Autódromo Hermanos Rodríguez: Oval track

 The circuit also features an oval layout due to the inclusion of a flat turn that goes from the middle of the main straight to the beginning of the backstretch of circuit.
 Unlike the road course, the oval is raced in counter-clockwise direction (except for the Formula E race).

 The oval configuration of this Mexico City facility is arguably the most dangerous racetrack in Mexico, because of the limited visibility at the exit of turns 2 and 4.
 This is because the Foro Sol baseball stadium is located inside turns 1 and 2; and several trees are located inside turns 3 and 4.

 During the 2006 season, two accidents occurred in the oval track during NASCAR Mexico T4 Series events, which took several drivers out of the race, with some needing hospital treatment.

-The oval configuration is used at least twice a year, with two double-feature events featuring the NASCAR Toyota Series and the NASCAR Mexico T4 Series.
+The oval configuration is used at least twice a year, with two double-feature events featuring the NASCAR Mexico Series and the NASCAR Mexico T4 Series.

 The oval configuration also forms the base of the FIA Formula E Championship circuit for the Mexico City ePrix; the oval is raced clockwise, but there is a chicane prior to the entrance of turn 4, with a second chicane on the backstretch, followed by a modified Foro Sol section that exits for the full Peraltada, and a third chicane midway through the Peraltada (turns 1 and 2 of the oval).
 FIA Formula E track design was modified by Agustin Delicado Zomeño.
 Starting from season 3 (2016–2017), the first chicane is removed and now it is a right-hand corner.

 In season 6, the track is extended and the two chicanes at the back straight and the Peraltada are removed.
 The track also uses more of the Formula 1 layout.
 After turn 2 (Formula E track), the track will turn left instead of right and the extended part includes a 4-turn sequence before going back to the original circuit and the stadium section.

 Renamed turns

 Before the 1986 Formula One race, the first turn (now turns 1-3) was named in honour of Moisés Solana, Mexico's third F1 driver.
 It is still called Ese Moisés Solana, often referred to as the "Solana Complex" in English.

 In September 2002, Mexico's fourth and, then most recent, F1 driver Héctor Rebaque's achievements both in F1 and CART were recognized by renaming turn 6 of the Autodromo as Recorte Rebaque instead of the previous name of Recorte de Gran Premio.

 In 2015, turn 17 was named in honour of Nigel Mansell, twice winner of the Mexican Grand Prix in 1987 and 1992 and the scene of his daring pass around the outside of Gerhard Berger in 1990.

-On September 20, 2016 Adrián Fernández's achievements have been recognized by the naming of turn 12 of the Autodromo in his honour.
+On 20 September 2016 Adrián Fernández's achievements have been recognized by the naming of turn 12 of the Autodromo in his honour.